aaron-r-rogers/weekend-react-gallery/README.md

 _Duration: 3 day sprint_

-This is my first app built with React.
+This is my first responsive app built with React.
 It implements all four CRUD operations in a simple "Gallery of My Life."
 There are a few photos laid out in a grid with like and delete buttons.
 There is also a form at the top to add more images.

 ## Screenshot